ArjayReyes/CS-151-Tully/README.md

             2. Popup screen displays the book’s title, author, ISBN, and availability (if it’s in use or not)
                 1. Buttons to allow the user to borrow or waitlist the book or close the popup
     12. Account Screen
-        1. Welcome text displaying the user’s username
+        1. Welcome text displaying the user’s username & their ID
         2. Book fee text displaying the user’s fee for overdue books
         3. Pay fee button that sets the user’s fee back to 0 as long as they returned the books they owe/are overdue
     13. Inventory Screen